CHILD CUSTODY & PARENTING RIGHTS · NORTH CAROLINA

 Rating

 A custody case is one of the most personal things a person goes through.
-My job is to carry the legal weight, so you can stay focused on being there for your kids.”
+Our job is to carry the legal weight, so you can stay focused on being there for your kids.”

 Parents we’ve stood beside